kubernetes/website/docs/user-guide/persistent-volumes/index.md

 cluster will respond to PVC creation as if the admission controller were turned off.
 If more than one default is specified, the admission controller will forbid the creation of all PVCs.
-* If the admission controller is turned off, the claim may be bound to volumes that have no class
+* If the admission controller is turned off, there is no notion of a default `StorageClass`.
+All PVCs that don't request a `StorageClass` can be bound only to PVs that have no class.

 In the future after beta, the `volume.beta.kubernetes.io/storage-class` annotation will become an attribute.